 The Elderflowers will also turn into gorgeous Elderberries later in the year and these are worth the wait.
 It makes us feel much more connected to the seasons, watching the trees and plants changing as we move through summer towards the bounty of autumn.

 You may also like to try this with orange or lime, anything citrus will do and mix things up a little.
+We like flower petal ice cubes – rose and elderflower.
 Lemon is the classic though to be sipped on a steamy British summer’s day preferably with a knotted handkerchief on your head and some cucumber sandwiches to hand.
 Croquet anyone!
 Splendid.